 Beatrice created and launched FYS's first project in Istanbul, Turkey in 2015.
 Frame Your Story is currently based in Berlin, Germany.

 "It's been now about a year that I am in a professional work relationship with Beatrice and my experience can be expressed best by enriching.
-The passion and effort Beatrice has for her work and for the people is very inspiring.
-She led a photography project in a refugee shelter where I have been working, and gave many people the chance to fill their days with creativity and spark their fascination for photography.
+The passion and effort Beatrice has for her work and for the people are very inspiring.
+She led a photography project in a refugee shelter where I have been working and gave many people the chance to fill their days with creativity and spark their fascination for photography.
 She has contributed to helping a group of young people to explore their new surroundings through a lens, and through that, assisted them in their arrival process.
-After the closing of that particular shelter, Beatrice and I continue to support each others work and her continuous dedication led to a photography exhibition, in which newcomers were able to present their angles on Berlin, so that insights of an arrival process in a new culture found their way into the society of Berlin.
+After the closing of that particular shelter, Beatrice and I continue to support each other's work and her continuous dedication led to a photography exhibition, in which newcomers were able to present their angles on Berlin, so that insights of an arrival process in a new culture found their way into the society of Berlin.
 Beatrice is a dedicated artist and her knowledge includes leading social, educations, and therapeutic group processes.
-Hopefully we will be able to continue for many more years here in Berlin or anywhere else in the world.
-Best wishes and in deep respect." -Carlo Schenk, Projektleitung Kompass Progam, IsraAID Germany e.V.
+Hopefully, we will be able to continue for many more years here in Berlin or anywhere else in the world." -Carlo Schenk, Projektleitung Kompass Program, IsraAID Germany, e.V.